linkml/linkml/tests/output/docs/index.md

  * [apply_to](apply_to.md) - Used to extend class or slot definitions.
 For example, if we have a core schema where a gene has two slots for identifier and symbol, and we have a specialized schema for my_organism where we wish to add a slot systematic_name, we can avoid subclassing by defining a class gene_my_organism, adding the slot to this class, and then adding an apply_to pointing to the gene class.
 The new slot will be 'injected into' the gene class.
      * [class_definition➞apply_to](class_definition_apply_to.md)
      * [slot_definition➞apply_to](slot_definition_apply_to.md)
+ * [array](array.md) - coerces the value of the slot into an array and defines the dimensions of that array
  * [attributes](attributes.md) - Inline definition of slots
  * [base](base.md) - python base type in the LinkML runtime that implements this type definition
  * [bidirectional](bidirectional.md) - in addition to preconditions entailing postconditions, the postconditions entail the preconditions